gajus/xfetch/README.md

 Throws `UnexpectedResponseCodeError` error if response code is non-2xx or 3xx.

-This behaviour can be overrode using `isResponseValid` configuration.
+This behaviour can be overridden using `isResponseValid` configuration.

 ## Cookbook